jalkal/hexagonal-kata-kotlin/README.md

 ### 1. Introduction

 Your new job starts today in a very famous media group.
 You have been told that they want a new application to provide data to a new platform they are starting to develop.
-They will need account, product and invoice information, and the last intern created a simple application that accomplish what they want nowadays.
+They will need account, product and invoice information, and the last intern created a simple application that accomplishes what they want nowadays.
 Anyway, you have been told, that you will need to add new features to it quite soon, so it's better to start taking a look at it.

 #### 1.a Open the `hexagonal-kata-kotlin-application` module

-You will see a simple ktor application (ktor & koin are not relevant to the kata itself) with 3 REST endpoints: `getAccountByAccountId`
+You will see a simple Ktor application (Ktor & Koin are not relevant to the kata itself) with 3 REST endpoints: `getAccountByAccountId`
 , `getProductsByAccountId` and `getInvoiceByAccountId`.
-These endpoints call a `AccountApplication`, and this class is the one that retrieves account and product information from the company current services.
+These endpoints call an `AccountApplication`, and this class is the one that retrieves account and product information from the company currently services.

 #### 1.b Execute `AccountControllerTest` to check that everything works

-There is a `AccountControllerTest` class that checks that everything works as expected.
+There is an `AccountControllerTest` class that checks that everything works as expected.
 You can execute it to see that everything is green, working and fantastic.
 Take a look at the rest of the application and be sure that you understand every bit of it before continuing.

 ### 2. First Changes